supernovabun/PokeBreeder/README.md

 ## Currently...

 As of writing this, you can run main.py without error (unless you're creative).
-You can move between the two rooms I've created, you have a Bulbasaur that's just sitting in your bedroom, and there's a painting in the hallway.
-You can also look at Bulbasaur, the rooms, and the painting.
+You can move between a few rooms I've created, you have a Bulbasaur that's just sitting in your bedroom, and there's a painting in the hallway and a secret in another room.
+You can also look at Bulbasaur, your debug-mom, the rooms, and any objects I've put in.
 You can grab the painting too, but why would you ever do that?
-You can also speak, but nothing really cool happens there.
+You can also speak, but nothing really cool happens there... unless...

 ## Features
 * [ ] Tutorials